A Virtual Stroll Around the Walls of Chester

 Another (the other?) fine live music venue, located in Rufus Court, off Northgate Street: Alexander's Jazz Bar

-• The Chester Philharmonic Orchestra and the Chester Music Society
+• The Chester Philharmonic Orchestra

 • "Chester's best kept secret": what's on at the Chester Film Society